 - Roboteching: He can do this in Space.

-- Super Speed: Chuck's special ability.
-In both the Angry Birds Toons and film, he's fast enough to enter "Chuck Time."
+- Super Speed: Chuck's special ability is to speed up to up to 100 miles per hour (160.934 kilometers per hour).
+In both the Angry Birds Toons and film, he's fast enough to enter "Chuck Time".

 - Time Master: In Angry Birds Toons, he has a headband that allows him to slow down time.
 So far it has only appeared in three episodes: "Chuck Time", "Thunder Chuck", and "The Bird Who Cried Pig".

-Voiced by: Pasi Ruohonen (Angry Birds Toons), Danny McBride (The Angry Birds Movie), Baker Terry (Angry Birds on the Run)
+Voiced by: Pasi Ruohonen (Games & animated shorts, 2013-present), Danny McBride (Movies), Baker Terry (Angry Birds on the Run)

 Debut: Angry Birds (Classic)

-- The Big Guy: Whenever Terrence is not around.
+- The Big Guy: Whenever Terence is not around.

 - Boisterous Bruiser: In the animated series, he's probably one of the most enthusiastic birds.